-Flying on Iridescent Wings: Dragonflies in Japan’s Imagination
+Flying on Iridescent Wings: Dragonflies and the Japanese Culture

 One autumn day a few years ago, I was sitting outside at a cafe table in Tokyo, drinking a cup of coffee.
 A dragonfly landed on my crumpled napkin.
 Its body gleamed a vermillion red with an abdomen tufted with brown.
 The wings glittered in the sun.
 Like stained glass, they were webbed with sections and filled with transparent gossamer that glinted in each tiny pane, going clear to blue to pink and back as the sunlight refracted on them.
 We seemed to acknowledge each other, me in my contact lenses and it with its enormous goggles.